An Aesthetic Philosophy of Librarianship

 Why Academic Library Collections Still Matter in the Age of Google.

 I am asked this question not infrequently in graduate research methods classes.
 I know this can be my cue to promote myself and my services, and say, “Librarians are your greatest resource, and that is why libraries still matter!”
 But I do not believe that to be true.
 I am helpful, but I am not their greatest library resource.
-If I were, the library would be spending a million dollars on me and not on EBSCO databases.
+If I were, the library would be spending a million dollars on me and not on EBSCO, ProQuest, Gale, Elsevier and Sage databases.

-Anyway, the library shouldn’t revolve around “me” or my services.
+Anyway, the entire library shouldn’t revolve around “me” or my services.
 I want people to benefit from and enjoy the library itself.
-Thankfully, many people use the library regularly without ever needing to consult with a librarian.
+Thankfully, many people use the library regularly without ever needing to consult with a librarian, because if they did, that would be frustrating both to them and to me.

 In a university library, students, aspiring scholars, and newcomers to a field of study should benefit from familiarizing themselves with what books, journals, publications and publishers others regard as influential, significant or authoritative in a field of study, as opposed to say, what rises to the top of a Google query, an EBSCO database, ebrary, or even our library’s discovery tool.

 Some accrediting agencies may be impressed (thank goodness, right?), but personally, I really don’t care if we can retrieve 10,000 titles on “Health Administration” from our databases if we don’t have–or are incapable of making students aware of–the most significant, authoritative and recent references in their field of study.
-Awareness of authorities and trends in a discipline is one thing that defines a person as a professional.
-Libraries have a vital role to play in this aspect of a student’s education.
+Awareness of authorities and trends in a discipline defines a person as a professional.
+Libraries have a vital role to play in this aspect of a student’s professional education.

-Not through me or my services directly, but indirectly, through a well maintained collection, catalog and website, present and future scholars benefit by seeing and experiencing what is new and interesting in their field of study, because doing so inspires their own creativity, research, teaching, and their disciplinary knowledge.
+Not through me or my services directly, but indirectly, through a well maintained collection, catalog and web presence, students and scholars benefit by seeing and experiencing what is new and interesting in their field of study, because doing so inspires their own creativity, research, teaching, and their disciplinary knowledge.
 The kind of disciplinary knowledge obtained through a good academic library collection is a very important part of an aspiring professional or scholar’s education–which should never be limited just to what is taught in classes, or prescribed by a curriculum.

 The library is a vital part of the education of our students.
 Apart from providing the student with disciplinary knowledge, including that which may fall outside of scope the courses taught at that particular college or university, the library allows students the opportunity to apply their newly obtained curricular knowledge in ways that are personally meaningful to them.

-However, librarians are increasingly asked by QA plans to define themselves, their roles and their collections narrowly, in terms of measurable targets of student impact—in terms of what they do (services), not in terms of what they have (collections)–even though what many of us do, or believe we should be doing–in addition to helping students and doing the same services we have always performed–is creating and sustaining an exceptionally good college and academic research library collection.
+However, librarians are increasingly asked by QA plans to define themselves, their roles and their collections narrowly, in terms of measurable targets of student impact—in terms of what they do (services), not in terms of what they have (collections)–even though what many of us do, or believe we should be doing–in addition to helping students of course–is creating and sustaining an exceptionally good college and academic research library collection.

 Most surprisingly, we are even prompted by our own professional standards to redefine ourselves in terms of “institutional, departmental and student affairs outcomes. . . . student recruitment, retention, time to degree and academic success” (ACRL, SLHE, 2011, 1.1-1.6)–the university’s business objectives, as opposed to something more idealistic and perhaps less demonstrable within the plan’s reporting period: support for independent learning, knowledge, scholarship and the intellectual life of the university campus.